 But we live in a crowded and fast-paced world.

 Whatever you sell, there are people who can offer the same thing as you — often for a lower price.
 Lucky for you, people don’t tend to make rational decisions.
-They make emotional ones, meaning your best chance of success is to amplify your unfair advantage.
+They make emotional ones, meaning your best chance of success is to amplify your unfair advantage and unique selling proposition.

 A $30,000 Campaign Failure Because I Didn’t Capitalize on My Unfair Advantage

 About two years ago, I was developing a marketing campaign.
-At this point in the history of my business, I had far more resources then I was used to—writers, designers, a creative director, tech implementers, the works.
+At this point in my business, I had far more resources then I was used to—writers, designers, a creative director, tech implementers, the works.
 A far cry from the days of me working a landing page editor and an email system all by myself.
 I had a great marketing campaign idea.
 I brought it to the team, and I let them go with it.

 What happened next blew my mind.

 See, we tested this campaign beforehand with my copy, my terrible graphics, everything from me.
 And it did extremely well.
 We then pushed online the version that my team created, which cost us $30,000 to produce.
 I thought this would give us better results, but here’s the shocker.